Christopher Lambert: He’s Nearly Blind Which Is Why Highlander Is Weird

 Christopher Lambert is nearly blind which helped him land his first role as Tarzan and added to his character's look in Highlander.

-Christopher Lambert was well known in French cinema before he made his first American movie.
+Christopher Lambert was well-known in French cinema before he made his first American movie.
 Contrary to popular belief, his most popular role as Connor MacLeod in Highlander was not his first English-speaking movie.
-His first came as the Lord of the Apes, Tarzan.
+His first came as the Lord of the Apes.

-Christopher Lambert was born in America (Great Neck, New York) but his father was a French diplomat at the United Nations.
+Christopher Lambert was born in the United States (Great Neck, New York) but his father was a French diplomat at the United Nations.
 Lambert moved to Geneva as an infant and then moved to Paris while in his teens.
 This is where he began his movie career.